lagerratrobe/connect_examples/README.md

-# connect_examples
+# Connect Publishing Examples

-Connect publishing examples
+RStudio Connect supports multiple formats of content.
+This project shows minimum examples of how to create and publish each of them.